 As he stepped through the Gate he felt a warm breeze caress his face, and then he was blinking in bright sunshine.
-It was immediately warmer and all around him was a vast plain- a waving grassland and blue sky.
+It was warmer here and all around him, as far as the eye could see, was grass.
 He could hear the faint humming of the machine behind him, but otherwise it was quiet save for the sloughing of the wind.
 As he looked back at the Gate he could see air shimmering like heat rising off pavement.
 It was blue- gray metal, with the usual runes engraved on it.
 You could, of course, see right through it- but at times the view would change and you would see swirling mist or strange colors, and sometimes even other places, landscapes.
 But for now the Gate was clear, there was no indication that mere moments before he had come through from another place, another world- another time.

 This one had been close.
 He looked around and all he could see was grass- tall, waving in the breeze- as far as the eye could see.
 No sign of life, other than the gnats and dragonfly- like creatures he saw, and what looked like birds overhead.
 It was so quiet.
 Any direction was as good as any other, so he started walking.
-There were a few clouds on the horizon, and the sky looked like home- so maybe he wasn't too far away.
-That made him smile.
-Right.
+There were a few clouds on the horizon, and the sky looked like it did at home.

 The sun was high so he figured it was about midday.
-He had water and a little food, but a river would be nice.
+He had water and a bit of food but he would need to find a river soon, or some source of fresh water.
 And habitation, if he could find it.
 He shouldered the pulse rifle and kept moving, feeling a little panic inside as he contemplated the fact that there could be nothing here to find- but he squashed that down and focused on his first priority- water.
 Better too if he didn't dwell too closely on what had happened on the other side.
 No going back there.
 He felt a twinge of guilt as well- had she made it?
 He had stayed back, to cover her escape- he could still see her face as she went through, fierce and hopeful and sad, all at once- and he almost lost it right there.
 But that would accomplish nothing, wouldn't help her- so he squashed that too and kept moving.

 At some point a smudge on the horizon became more and he quickened his pace.
 In the distance over the swaying grass he could see ruins- an immense city long since abandoned.
 As he got closer he could see the extent of the disrepair.
 Towers and columns reached for the sky even as the outskirts were littered with debris, huge boulders and blocks of masonry.
 As he entered the city he could see strange bird- like creatures on some of the crumbled towers.
 Something about them seemed off somehow, so he kept his rifle close.
 There were no other signs of life, it was a dead city.